LuisMartinezWD/Algorithms25LM/README.md

 ## somewhat confusing

 This assignment has us use 3 searching algorithms to find a target number, there were times where I was confused how I would approach this assignment.
 But THANKFULLY, I looked at older code from when Karl was still instructing this class and the solutions for some Leetcodes, and I had already worked through these!
 So I just needed to implement the Data set and it went pretty smooth!

+# Trees assignment!

+##Incredibly Difficult

+This assignment was incredibly difficult and it took an immense amount of outside searching to understand how to do this work.
+I do think implementing a tree is very useful instead of just writing it out on paper.